 What are the differences between the weBoost Drive X and the weBoost Drive Reach?

-weBoost’s Drive X has been the best-selling mobile cell signal booster since it launched as the Drive 4G-X in 2014.
-Five years later, weBoost introduced the Drive Reach with a radically different look an enhanced capabilities.
+weBoost’s Drive X (475021) has been the best-selling mobile cell signal booster since it launched as the Drive 4G-X in 2014.
+In 2019 weBoost introduced the Drive Reach (470154) with a radically different look and enhanced capabilities.
 How do these two mobile systems compare?

-The Drive X costs 20% less than the Drive Reach.
-Because the Drive Reach is dramatically superior to the Drive X in performance, we expect that many people will be willing to pay the extra hundred dollars to get the Reach.
+The Drive X costs $100 less than the Drive Reach, but because the Drive Reach is dramatically superior to the Drive X in performance, we’ve found that most people have been willing to pay more for the Drive Reach.

 - weBoost Drive X: Metal case